PUBLICATION PROJECT | TALK | WORKSHOP | EXHIBITION

 The Editorial at the Taipei Biennial 2016 is a partnership between the Taipei Fine Arts Museum, Vernacular Institute, and Asia Art Archive in Hong Kong.
 It was initiated by Ingrid Chu and Kit Hammonds.

 Supported by Art to Go, The International Council of the Museum of Modern Art, Taipei Artist Village, and the Taipei Fine Arts Museum.
+Special thanks to the MA in Critical and Curatorial Studies of Contemporary Art programme at the National Taipei University of Education, Department of Arts and Design and Jo Ying Peng.
 Programme assistance by Kevin Ng.